The Wolf of Snow Hollow: Plot

-Jenna sneaks away in the middle of the night to see her boyfriend, and they are attacked in his SUV by the wolfman, wounding Jenna.
-John answers a neighbor's 911 call and shoots at the creature, but it escapes and kills a sheriff's deputy, stuffing his body in a trash can.
-When John yells at Jenna for breaking curfew, Jenna shouts that his lack of care is the reason why she is going away to college on a gymnastics scholarship.
-After visiting Jenna and Hadley in the hospital, John breaks into Jenna's boyfriend's house and attacks him.
-Meanwhile, Hadley passes away from heart complications at the hospital.
+At night, Jenna sneaks away to see her boyfriend.
+They are attacked in his SUV by the wolfman, wounding Jenna.
+John answers a neighbor's 911 call and shoots at the creature, which escapes.
+It later kills a sheriff's deputy, stuffing his body in a trash can.
+When John yells at Jenna for breaking curfew, she shouts that his lack of care is the reason why she is going away to college on a gymnastics scholarship.
+After visiting her and Hadley in the hospital, John breaks into Jenna's boyfriend's house and attacks him.
+Meanwhile, Hadley dies from heart complications.

-Grieving for his father and frustrated with the case, John is banned from his support group meetings.
-The body of a man living in a camper outside town is found dead of a heroin overdose and the responding police believe he is the killer due to multiple factors including his height, his odd knife collection, the presence of a pet wolf-dog, and the discovery of a dead body in a woodpile in his backyard which turns out to be that of a missing woman.
-When the coroner insults John's intelligence and threatens to tell the press about his difficulties in finding the murderer, John deduces that the coroner was responsible for the vandalism of Robson's car, and fires him.
+Grieving for Hadley and frustrated with the case, John is banned from his support group meetings at Alcoholics Anonymous.
+The body of a man living in a camper outside town is found dead of a heroin overdose and the police believe that he is the killer due to his height, his knife collection, the presence of a pet wolf-dog, and the discovery of the body of a missing woman in his backyard.
+The coroner later insults John's intelligence and threatens to tell the press about his difficulties in finding the murderer.
+John deduces that the coroner was responsible for the vandalism of Robson's car and fires him.

-While John is out distributing evidence from the closed case back to its original owners, PJ contacts Robson at the station and tells her that his belongings contained a seam ripper that was not his.
-Deducing that the ripper is for taxidermy, Robson realizes that Paul Carnury, the town's only taxidermist, must be investigated, just as John stops by Paul's house.
-Paul seems eager for details of the case, and asks John about his daughter, something he couldn't have known unless he was present when Jenna was attacked.
-Deducing this as he walks out the door, John returns and asks Paul to stand up to his actual height, revealing himself to be nearly 7 feet tall.
+While John is out distributing evidence from the closed case back to its original owners, PJ contacts Robson, saying that his belongings contained a seam ripper that was not his.
+Deducing that the ripper is for taxidermy, Robson realizes that taxidermist Paul Carnury must be investigated, just as John stops by Paul's house.
+Paul seems eager for details of the case and asks John about his daughter, something he could not have known unless he was present when Jenna was attacked.
+John asks Paul to stand up to his actual height, revealing himself to be nearly 7 feet tall.
 He slams the door on John and runs.
 John breaks into the house, discovering a workstation containing Hannah's head.
-Paul stabs John in the stomach, showing his strength by lifting him off of the ground.
-When Paul hears sirens he drops John and flees into the surrounding woods after changing into a homemade wolf costume.
-John overcomes his stab wound and pursues Paul into the woods.
-Paul attacks John and is about to kill him, but he is shot and incapacitated by Robson.
-John gets up and shoots Paul repeatedly in the head before collapsing.
+Paul stabs John in the stomach and lifts him off of the ground.
+Hearing sirens, he drops John, changes into a homemade wolf costume and flees into the woods.
+Wounded, John pursues Paul, who is shot and incapacitated by Robson.
+John then shoots Paul repeatedly in the head before collapsing.